dirkagterhuis/spotify-export/README.md

     - [ ] Use Elastic Beanstalk to host node.js server? [link](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create_deploy_nodejs_express.html)
       - [ ] or [link](https://ourcodeworld.com/articles/read/977/how-to-deploy-a-node-js-application-on-aws-ec2-server)
   - [ ] Test it with podcast playlists: tracks vs items.
-  - [ ] For playlists without items, log the playlist name but not the items in csv, with a message like 'export of playlist X did not contain items'.
-NB for example `37i9dQZF1EuByQ9lkv31mS` check the spotify back end if it contains something else
   - [ ] add tooltips explaining about the filetypes
   - [ ] fix issue on clicking the button again after retrieving playlists: you get an error.
   - [ ] CSV's contain weird unicode like characters, e.g. `&#x2F;` instead of `/`
+- [ ] forward from own website to spotify-export.com
-- [ ] forward from static website to spotify-export.com
+- [ ] forward from static website to spotify-export.com, remove everything from github.io website
 - [ ] Use menu button for navigation
 - [ ] Something to track traffic
 - [ ] Implement lambda's?